 Wearing business casual attire is for companies that are a little less serious than their suit and tie counterparts.
 However, they are still a business, so you want to look professional.
 Business casual does not mean jeans and a t-shirt.
 However, a nice button-down shirt or a sweater is a good choice.
 Likewise, chino pants are a good alternative if you want to avoid wearing traditional dress pants.

 You can generally avoid wearing a tie and blazer with business casual.
-As for colors, you can be a little more vibrant than business professional, and even wear a shirt with an interesting pattern.
+You can be a bit more adventurous with bright colors than with the business professional look, and even wear a shirt with an interesting pattern.
 However, do not go overboard.
 A pink shirt with complex geometric outlines may be too much.
 Lastly, you can spice up your outfit with colorful socks.

 Smart Casual Attire

-Wearing smart casual interview attire is generally for smaller companies, startups, or companies with a younger workforce.
-Smart casual can be risky for a company with a business professional or business casual work setting, so you want to be 100% certain the company you are interviewing for allows smart casual outfits.
+Wearing smart casual interview attire is generally for smaller companies, startups, or companies with a younger workforce and a more casual dress code.
+The smart casual style can be risky for a company with a business professional or business casual work setting, so you want to be 100% certain the company you are interviewing for allows smart casual outfits.

-As for the outfit itself, it generally consists of well-tailored jeans or chinos, a nice shirt (either short-sleeve or long-sleeve), and a clean pair of sneakers.
-Smart casual is a great way to express personality, so do not be afraid to go with something a little less unconventional.
-But remember, always keep it professional.
-If you want to know more, here is a more in-depth guide to nailing the smart casual look.
+As for the outfit itself, it generally consists of well-tailored jeans or chinos of solid colors, a nice shirt or polo shirt, and a clean pair of sneakers.
+Smart casual is a great way to express your personal style, so do not be afraid to go with something a little less conventional.
+But remember, always keep a professional look.
+If you want to know more, here is a more in-depth guide to nailing the smart casual dress code.

 Now that you know the different types of interview attire and what to wear for each, you should also know what to avoid at all costs.
-Wearing inappropriate or distracting clothing can be detrimental to your hiring chances and could make or break your interview.
+Wearing inappropriate or distracting clothing can be a distraction during interviews.
 When it comes to an interview, these are things you must avoid wearing: